YunfangHou/Safari-like-Tab-Reopener/README.md

 Safari-like function to reopen tab with `Command + Z`, or `Ctrl + Z` on Windows.

-It will not conflict with the Undo function when you are in a text editing field.
+It will not conflict with the Undo function when you are in a text editing field, i.e., intelligently perform *Undo* instead of *Reopen Tab*.

 Developed especially for the users who transfer from, and have got used to the intuitiveness of Safari.
 We also recommend all users experience this intuitive shortcut!